Iain3024/Iain3024.github.io/_posts/2017-1-31-delegate-and-event.md

 ---
 layout: post
-title: Delegate Event and Observer pattern
+title: Delegate and Event
 modified: 2017-1-31
 categories: C#
-tags: [Delegate, Event, Design pattern]
+tags: [Delegate, Event, Lambda expression]
 comments: true
 ---

-In this blog, I will talk about delegate, event and observer pattern.
+In this blog, I will talk about delegate and event in C#.

-In delegate part, it will include anonymous method, lambda expression, Func<> and Action<>.
+In the delegate part, it will include anonymous method, lambda expression, Func<> and Action<>.

 <!-- more -->
 <a href="#delegate">1.
 Delegate </a>